Yest 8.50 AM

 Today 6.0 AM

-I rushed into the Yogpeeth to this whole lot of women of variable shapes, clad in Salwar Kameez of varied sizes, heaving with respiratory distress at a TV screen displaying this trichologycaly well endowed gentleman, India’s masculine answer to the Arabian Belly dancers, urging his “mataye and behene” to follow suit.
+I rushed into the Yogpeeth to this whole lot of ukrainian women images of variable shapes, clad in Salwar Kameez of varied sizes, heaving with respiratory distress at a TV screen displaying this trichologycaly well endowed gentleman, India’s masculine answer to the Arabian Belly dancers, urging his “mataye and behene” to follow suit.
 “I feel so invigorated after Yoga.
 Only this little bit of belly fat (pointing and pinching at a thick fold of lardy adipose tissue) remains to be shed, said a rather rotound female.
 “Oh I have a perfect remedy for you, One teaspoon of gaumutra three times a day and then see how this fat melts, its good for your skin and hair too.
 Even babaji swears by this one”.( No wonder he has this lustrous mane) said a newly slim companion of the first one.

 Gaumutra has become an Elixir.
 It is that “Har marz ki ek dawa”.
 From antimicrobial to antiseptic like Phenyl (Gaunyl= Gaumutra+ Phenyl) Goumata takes care of everything.
 Gaumutra is said to be a single remedy for all ailments from the futile to the fateful.

 It is also said to be an instant mood elevator.
 Imagine your man, sparys himself with a generous amount of Gaumutra, takes a sip or two of it and walks towards you with passion in his eyes.
 Ewwww.

 Evening 7.0 PM